with FXOpen EU

 FXOpen EU isn't just a share trading platform.
 With FXOpen EU, expand and diversify your trading portfolio with forex trading, indices, commodities, and cryptocurrency CFDs too.

-Be confident when you're investing in shares via CFDs with us
+Be confident when you're investing in shares via CFDs

 FXOpen EU is authorized and regulated by the Cyprus Securities and Exchange Commission (CySEC) and holds a cross border license, authorizing the company to provide services to all European Union Member States.